 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Level 2 core unit in the FRNHA French Studies major sequence

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) student-led projects/exposés; (2) compositions/summarie; (3) in-class tests; (4) grammar exercises; and (5) participation.
+Indicative assessments in this unit are as follows: (1) student-led projects; (2) quiz and tests; and (3) participation and homework.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - FREN1406 French Studies 6